jdmota/java-typestate-checker/README.md

 - Create more tests
     - With cases we check
     - With cases we do not check
+    - And compare with Haskell version and previous Mungo version
 - Document tests per version
     - Latex
     - Code and output